New York: Finger Lakes Wine Country

 DAY 4: After breakfast in Seneca Falls, we’ll shuttle to Rochester and start our cycling on a bike path along the Erie Canalway Trail which once helped spread the ideas of the suffragists.

 We’ll continue the ride, stopping in Mount Hope Cemetery where Susan B. Anthony and her friend, abolitionist Frederick Douglass, are buried.
-Mount Hope is the oldest continuously running cemetery in the country.
-Our final destination is the Susan B. Anthony Museum and House, where we’ll enjoy a guided tour.
+Mount Hope is the oldest continuously running cemetery in the country, and we are lucky enough to have a guided tour about the cemetery’s deep roots in suffrage and women’s equality.
 Then we will ride back to the WomanTours office for a picnic lunch, saying our good-byes before shuttling you to the Rochester airport or train station by 3:30pm.
-Those who drove to the tour will be able to leave whenever they are ready.
-18 miles/elevation +438’.
+Approx. 13 miles/elevation +438’.